GNGscr/debrand-design/README.md

 This project was built with a **UX-first** and **design-led** development process:

 - Clean visual hierarchy with scroll-aware behavior.
-- Smooth intro animation that sets tone and pace.
+- Smooth intro animation that sets tone and pace (using gsap).
 - Focus on **motion** and **interactivity** to guide user attention.
 - Mobile-specific section hiding to preserve focus.
 - Tailored flow for both mouse and touch navigation.